Memories of My Body: Production

 Translating the title Kucumbu Tubuh Indahku (lit.
 I Make Out with My Beautiful Body) to English took a considerably long time, as there are many challenges in translating such a poetic title to an understandable English title.
 Producer Ifa Isfansyah had 10 titles to choose from; one of them was Through the Hole (Indonesian: Lewat Lubang).
 Eventually, they settled with Memories of My Body (Indonesian: Ingatan-ingatan Akan Tubuhku).

 Themes

-According to CNN Indonesia, Memories of My Body reflects the diverse Indonesian society who are difficult to accept differences, whose xenophobic opposition bedevils the target, causing hardships in life.
-The main character has a different gender identity and lives in a passive society, which later leads to difficulty in communicating, as it noted.
-When he decides to express his feelings through dancing in a local tribe, it yet fails to slap society with understanding.
-Due to its perceived realism, CNN Indonesia later looked down upon La La Land, a film said to be set in an over-utopian society.
+According to CNN Indonesia, Memories of My Body reflects the diverse Indonesian society with its xenophobic attitudes causing hardships in life for those who are different.
+The main character has a marginalized sexual orientation and lives in a passive society, which later leads to difficulty in communicating.
+When he decides to express his feelings through dancing in a local tribe, it still fails to convince society to be accepting.
+CNN Indonesia favorably contrasts the movie's perceived realism with La La Land, which is criticized as being set in an overly utopian society.

 The film was also said to be a criticism of egotistical politicians.
-When observing reality, there are indeed traces of minority groups being oppressed when seeking equal rights balancing with the majority.
-In Indonesia, various cultures have been disowned as they were observed as "communistic, occult, or rebellious towards religion."
+In reality, there are indeed minority groups being oppressed instead of getting equal rights.
+In Indonesia, various cultures have been disowned as they were perceived as "Communist, occult, or rebelling against religion."